Environmentally Friendly and Non-Toxic Cleaning Products for Your Home

 • 10 drops tea tree oil

 For unsealed wood floors, combine 2 cups of vinegar with 1 tablespoon of mineral oil in a bucket.
 Spread a thin coat over the floor with a mop or soft cloth.
-Let soak for 20 minutes, then dry mop to absorb excess liquid.
+Let it soak for 20 minutes, then dry mop to absorb excess liquid.

 Mold and Mildew Spray